 Capital Improvements Program (CIP)

-The development of the 2022 Capital Improvements Program (CIP) represents a collaboration between citizens and the City that results in a comprehensive database of all public improvement needs planned everywhere in the city, from the airport to the zoo.
-The CIP also serves as a planning and budgetary support document, a community report and a 6‐year schedule outlining priorities for improving the City’s infrastructure and assets.
+The development of the 2023-2028 Capital Improvements Program (CIP) represents a collaboration between citizens and the City that results in a comprehensive database of all public improvement needs planned everywhere in the city, from the airport to the zoo.
+The CIP also serves as a planning and budgetary support document, a community report and a six‐year schedule outlining priorities for improving the City’s infrastructure and assets.

 The process of annually identifying and updating projects, scheduling construction and financing is collectively identified as a Capital Improvements Program; the Program ultimately results in the creation of a Capital Improvements Plan.
 The terms Program and Plan are, at times, used interchangeably but collectively make up the Capital Improvements Program.

 Because the City’s capital improvement needs are continually evolving, the CIP database should be updated annually.
 The CIP provides for an opportunity to evaluate the entire capital budget and respond to the uncertainty of federal and state mandates, in addition to unexpected emergencies.
 As these needs and cost estimates are identified, necessary projects will be recommended for inclusion in future Capital Improvements Programs.

 The CIP also strives to align anticipated capital improvements with adopted plans, studies and related programs the City and its various departments are charged with following.

 Lastly, the CIP provides the City with an opportunity to create a clearinghouse or inventory of needs, wants, mandates, proposals and plans in one place.
 Maintaining a database of unfunded needs (or a wish list) allows the City to compare and organize future projects and balance the community’s expectations and changing priorities.
 Lastly, the CIP provides the City with a place to document successes and projects completed in the previous year(s).

 These strategies were endorsed by the City Council and are the underlying philosophy of the Capital Improvements Program.